The Nest

 5. Encumbrance Certificate: It’s a document that proves that the property you want to buy doesn’t have any pending mortgages and other legal dues.

-Due Diligence Is Required With A Property Purchase
+Due Diligence Required With A Property Purchase

 Although the sale seems lucrative and safe, you should avoid working with people you think you can’t trust.